OUR WORSHIP SPACE

 NORTHERN END OF WORSHIP SPACE

 At the northern end of the Worship Space is the Credence Table – a wide nicho which holds all the vessels of the Eucharist.
 Next to it is the “Presidential Area” where the Presider, Deacon and Concelebrants are seated during the Liturgy of the Word.
 Their chairs are the work of Pat Montgomery and of Antonio Archuleta.
 Just beyond the chairs, at the center of the apse, is the Ambo, from which all the readings are proclaimed.
 It was also designed and built by Montoya and Lavadie, using the same design motifs as the Altar.
-On the left side of the apse is the massive, free-standing Monumental Cross designed by John Buscemi and constructed by Mark Ewing.
-Its open configuration symbolizes resurrection: a passageway which allows us to move through and beyond the mystery of the Passion.
-The Cantor’s Desk, used to lead the assembly in song and to make announcements is on the main floor level, to the left of the Altar and just in front of the choir area.
-It is also the work of Montoya and Lavadie.
+On the left side of the apse is the massive, free-standing Monumental Cross

 CHAPELS

-Blessed Sacrament Chapel houses the Tabernacle and is designed to be an intimate space for private prayer.
+Returning to the peripheral walkway, the ambulatory, we visit three small, antique chapels: The Blessed Sacrament Chapel, the Reconciliation Chapel, and the shrine of our patroness, Santa Maria de La Paz.
+The Blessed Sacrament Chapel houses the Tabernacle and is designed to be an intimate space for private prayer.
 The Tabernacle is the creation of Ron Picco, the sanctuary lamp just above it is the work of Robert and Annie Romero, the wall sconces that of Bonifacio and Cristina Sandoval.
 The rug was woven by Norma Medina, and the crucifix is the work of John Michael Gonzales.

-The second of our three small unique chapels is the Reconciliation Chapel which is on the southwest ambulatory as you enter the main church.
+which is on the southwest ambulatory as you enter the main church.
 This chapel is normally not open for viewing.
 It is a simply furnished room with facilities for either private or face-to-face communication.
 Furnishings include a rug by Juan Trujillo, retablos (two-dimensional images) by Elaine Miera Herrera, sconces by the Sandovals, and a crucifix by the 19th century santero Jose Benito Ortega.

 The third unique chapel in our worship space is the shrine of our patroness, Santa Maria de la Paz.
 The shrine is open so it may be visible to the entire congregation.
 It is dominated by an Altar Screen of the five panels depicting different images of Mary, and a central nicho which contains the bulto of Santa Maria de la Paz.
 Nichos in the side walls house images of her mother, St. Anne and her husband, St. Joseph.
 Brides often take flowers to the Blessed Mother as an offering during their wedding Mass.
 The shrine of our Patroness is graced by a magnificent Altar Screen, the work of Marie Romero Cash, which portrays the five images of Mary deemed most important by our community.
 Starting from the top and moving clock-wise, they are: Our Lady of Guadalupe, Our Lady of the Immaculate Conception, Our Lady of the Rosary, Our Lady of Mount Carmel and Our Lady of Sorrows.
+In the center of the screen is a nicho which contains a sixth image of Mary: that of our Patroness, Santa Maria de La Paz.
+This lovely bulto is the work of Felix Lopez.
+It portrays Mary as a young woman, her face and manner serene, holding a dove and offering the olive branch of peace.
+On her head is a crown of flowers, an almost girlish symbol of youth and innocence.

 According to Christian tradition, the mother of Mary was Hannah, St. Anne, of the tribe of Judah and house of David.
 Her Hebrew name means 'grace'.
 She is revered in our time as patroness of all Christian mothers.
 She is also patroness of the parish here in Santa Fe from which our mother parish descended.
 St. Anne is shown here by Gloria Lopez Cordova holding her daughter's hand in a tender gesture, guiding her, perhaps comforting her.
 Her feast day is July 26.